SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie looked at Fluttershy, asking, "how do you make a dress?"

-Fluttershy answered, "I don't know, all we can do is think it though.
+Fluttershy answered, "I don't know, all we can do is think it through.
 I know we made Rarity's dress for the Gala, but that was already designed, now we have to design and make the dress."

 "Yea, did you have any ideas in mind?"
 Pinkie asked.